Henry Allen Bullock: Education

 He graduated from Virginia Union University with a B.A in social sciences and Latin classics in 1928, from the University of Michigan with an M.A. in sociology and comparative psychology in 1929 and with a Ph.D. in sociology in 1942.
 He was an Earhardt Foundation fellow at the University of Michigan.

 Career

-He taught at North Carolina Agricultural and Technical State University in 1929-30, at Prairie View A&M, from 1930 to 1949, at Dillard University from 1949–50, at Texas Southern University from 1950 to 1969.
+He taught at North Carolina Agricultural and Technical State University in 1929–30, at Prairie View A&M, from 1930 to 1949, at Dillard University from 1949 to 1950, at Texas Southern University from 1950 to 1969.
 He became the first African American to serve on the faculty of arts and sciences at the University of Texas at Austin, where he served from 1969 to 1971.
+He was the Chairman of Graduate Research at Texas Southern University.
+He was also the president of CAPRA Inc. and a member of the Societe Internationale De Criminologie.

 He retired in 1971 to his home in Houston, Texas.